Hop on your bike and head North to the green and water-rich region of Waterland. It’s one of our favorite quick day

 Marken is located 23 km / 14 miles from Amsterdam; a trip for the true cycling enthusiast!
 However you can also hop on the ferry between Marken and Monnickendam for an easier route.
 And taking a boat is always nice.
 Get tickets for the ferry in advance here.

 If you prefer not to cycle you can also visit many of the towns of Waterland by bus (or auto of course) for a day trip from Amsterdam.
 Tour buses go to Monnickendam, Volendam, Marken and Broek in Waterland but you can also take a public transit bus from the north side of Central Station.
 Check out 9292.nl for details on what public transport you can take from your location, or read more here.

 Have fun and enjoy Waterland!
-It’s one of our favorite day trips from Amsterdam by bicycle or bus.
+It’s one of my favorite day trips from Amsterdam by bicycle or bus.

 You might also like these posts: